Doctor of Philosophy (PhD)

 - Emphasis on interdisciplinary research

 PhD Core Courses (theoretical and health care issues)

 Advance Nursing Practice - Specialization

 Students must complete coursework in an advanced practice specialization.
 Post-baccalaureate students will complete 13 credits of advanced nursing practice coursework.

-All PhD students are required to complete 9 credits of chosen concentration coursework (Health Promotion/Risk Reduction, Bio-Behavior, Women’s Health and Nursing Business and Health Systems).
+All PhD students are required to complete 9 credits of chosen concentration coursework (Health Promotion/Risk Reduction, Bio-Behavior, Women’s Health and Systems Leadership and Effectiveness Science).
 See above for more specific concentration information.

 Students must enroll in at least 4 credits of cognate courses in other disciplines relevant to the student’s area of research.

 All PhD students must fulfill the preliminary exam (course N990) for 1-9 credits to attain candidacy.
 The number of credits will vary based on the student and progression of preliminary exam/review.

 The PhD requires the submission of two solely authored research projects.
 Post-masters students may submit their Master’s thesis (if applicable) to fulfill the first project requirements, the dissertation (minimum 8 credits) is the required second project.